California genocide: Apologies and name changes

 In a speech before representatives of Native American peoples in June 2019, California governor Gavin Newsom apologized for the genocide.
 Newsom referring to the proposed California Truth and Healing Council said, "California must reckon with our dark history.
 California Native American peoples suffered violence, discrimination and exploitation sanctioned by state government throughout its history ....
 It's called genocide.
 That's what it was, a genocide.
 No other way to describe it.
 And that's the way it needs to be described in the history books.
 We can never undo the wrongs inflicted on the peoples who have lived on this land that we now call California since time immemorial, but we can work together to build bridges, tell the truth about our past and begin to heal deep wounds."
 After hearing testimony, a Truth and Healing Council will clarify the historical record on the relationship between the state of California and American Indians.

 In November 2021, the board of directors of the former "University of California Hastings College of Law" voted to change the name of the institution because of its founder and namesake S. C. Hastings's alleged involvement in the killing and dispossessing of Yuki people in the 1850s.
 The name change was approved via an act of the California Legislature (California Assembly Bill 1936, 2021–2022 regular session) and was signed into law by the governor on 23 September 2022.
 The name change took effect on January 1, 2023.
 The institution is now known as the University of California College of the Law, San Francisco.

+In April 2024, Governor Newsom announced California's support for returning ancestral tribal lands to Indigenous communities, describing the initiative as "an acknowledgment of past sins, a promise of accountability, and a commitment to a better future".
+The California Truth and Healing Council, established pursuant to Newsom's 2019 executive order, was charged with examining the historical relationship between the state and Native Americans, with authority to make recommendations on reparation and restoration measures.